microsoft/dist-ir/docs/ir.md

 Value = {
     name: String
-        # Again, does it need to be unique in a module?
+        # Again, does it need to be unique in a function?
     type: Type
     device: DeviceID
         # Which device this value lives on